-Applications are due January 4, 2021 by close of business (4:30 pm).
+Applications are due July 1, 2021 by close of business (4:30 pm).
 Applications should be submitted electronically to Caitlin Corkins at caitlin.corkins@vermont.gov.
 Faxed applications are not accepted; however, applications may be submitted in hard copy by mailing them to the address listed on page 1.

-Please note: The Downtown Board will not consider incomplete applications, applications with missing attachments, or projects that do not meet the Standards for Rehabilitation.
+Please note: The Downtown Board will not consider incomplete applications, applications with missing attachments, or projects that do not meet the Standards for Rehabilitation (see Appendix C).